blechdom/audio-library-player/README.md

 ## Dev

-1. FFProbe could be used to auto-detect audio file metadata
+1. ffprobe requires ffmpeg / ffprobe-static to be installed

+## Feature

+1. put audio files into audio/ folder
+2. Click link to auto-populate database using ffprobe